 Complete the insurance quote form above and choose to declare your condition.
 You can do so online, or with our free Kent-based medical insurance team.
-Once you've completed your free medical screening - used to determine the amount of coverage you will need for your condition - they can rustle up a policy at an affordable price without compromising on your financial cover.
+Once you've completed your free medical screening - used to determine the amount of coverage you will need for your condition - they can rustle up a policy at an affordable price without compromising on your cover.

-- Annual multi-trip: for the frequent traveller, you will have financial protection for an unlimited amount trips, each up to 31 days across 12 months.
+- Annual multi-trip: for the frequent traveller, you will have protection for an unlimited amount trips, each up to 31 days across 12 months.

 Does Rheumatoid arthritis affect travel insurance?